HL2MT/avatar/README.md

 model merging for single model (speech-to-speech)(inference on groq cloud with LPU)

 # Spoiler
-Both of my speakers and mike are not working properly(poor guy),so I used microphone from my earphones and speakers from external connected speakers,so I was the reason ,sometimes it lags for few microsecs while speaking due to changing mike and speakers setting everytime.
+Both of my speakers and mike are not working properly(poor guy),so I used microphone from my earphones and speakers from external connected speakers,so I was the reason ,sometimes it lags for few microsecs while speaking due to changing mike and speakers setting everytime.Also due to file size I have to compress it so it loss some quality.